duckietown/gym-duckietown-agent/README.md

     cd gym-duckietown-agent

-Start containers (make sure to always have the latest simulator)
+Start containers (make sure to always have the latest simulator).
+During the first start this will download the ~2GB `duckietown/gym-duckietown-server` container.
+This might take a while depending on your internet speed.
+Afterwards this will build the `gym-duckietown-agent` container, which also might take a few minuts the first time.
+Successive starts should be ignificantly faster.

     docker-compose pull && docker-compose up